rahulgopinath/rahulgopinath.github.io/_posts/2019-12-07-python-mci.markdown

 Why should one want to write a meta-circular interpreter?
 Writing such an interpreter gives you a large amount of control over how the code is executed.
 Further, it also gives you a way to track the execution as it proceeds.
-Using a meta-circular interpreter, one can:
+Using the same machinery as the meta-circular interpreter, one can:

 * Write a concolic interpreter that tracks the concrete execution
 * Extract coverage